hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Profile

-A profile is one or more ADDRESS, grouped together as a single identity, representing a single USER.
+A USER consists of multiple ADDRESSES and a linked profile which specifies social metadata displayed on a profile page.

 See [models/profile.ts](../libs/model/src/models/profile.ts).